La Sportiva Bushido Trail Running Shoe Review

 La Sportiva Bushido Background:

 I am a creature of habit.
 I was convinced I was using the best trail running shoe on the market and went through three pairs of my favorite trail running shoe in three years.
 Last July, I was picking up my race packet for the Grand Traverse Mountain Bike race in Crested Butte and found myself standing in front of a La Sportiva tent.
 The Rep was super cool and gave me the low down on all of their new trail shoes.
 Then, he pulled out the Bushido and said “this shoe” is a game changer.
 About a week later, I found myself in Boulder Running Company about to buy my “go to” shoe.
 The Sales Rep was rocking the Bushido’s and I asked; are they really that good?

 Fast forward eleven months to May and my second pair of Bushidos arrive on my doorstep.
-Since the design of this shoe is the same as the shoe I bought last July, this review is the result of my extensive use of the Bushido from July 2014 thru June 2015.
+Since the design of this shoe is the same as the shoe I bought last July, this review is the result of my extensive use of the Bushido for 11 months.
 Some of my memorable moments in the La Sportiva Bushido include the Run Rabbit Run 50, Moab Trail Marathon, Dirty 30 50K and Longs Peak ascent.